JayThibs/supervising-ais-improving-ais/src/interventions/auto_finetune_eval/README.md

 For development purposes, dummy implementations of the `apply_interpretability_method` and `finetune_model` functions are provided in `auto_finetuning_helpers.py`.
 Replace these with actual implementations when ready for production use.

-## Contributing

-Contributions to improve the project are welcome.
-Please ensure that any new code is well-documented with appropriate docstrings and follows the existing code style.

-## License

-[Insert your chosen license here]